 TDI Intro to Cave course

-The Introductory cave diver course is the second level of Overhead Environments training after the Cavern Diver course and must be completed before enrolling in the TDI Full Cave Diver course.
-The objective of this course is to enhance the skills learnt in the Cavern Diver course and to learn the new skills and techniques which are fundamental for basic cave diving.
+The Intro To Cave Diver course is the second level of Overhead Environments training after the Cavern Diver course.
+Divers must complete the cavern course before enrolling in the TDI Full Cave Diver course.
+The focus of this course is enhancing the skills learned in the Cavern Diver course and to develop the new skills and techniques fundamental for basic cave diving.
 This course is for the certified TDI Cavern Diver or equivalent who has interest in moving forward into overhead environment diving and expanding their diving techniques, capabilities, and more.

-Six single guideline cave dives conducted at 2 different sites and 6 different caves
+Six single guideline cave dives conducted at two different sites and six different caves

-If combined with a cavern diver course, a minimum of 5 days and 8 dives.
+If combined with a cavern diver course, a minimum of 5 days and eight dives.

 Satisfactorily complete the TDI Intro to Cave Diver course written examination with a passing score of 80%, followed by 100% remediation by the instructor